vascoalramos/portfolio/README.md

 ## Acknowledgments 🎁

 - I built my portfolio based on a customised gatsby starter from [cobidev](https://github.com/cobidev) named [gatsby-simplefolio](https://github.com/cobidev/gatsby-simplefolio)
-- I draw a lot of design inspiration from [Brittany Chiang](https://github.com/bchiang7) 4th version of her own portfolio which can be found [here](https://brittanychiang.com)
+- I draw a lot of design inspiration from [Brittany Chiang](https://github.com/bchiang7) 4th version of her portfolio, which can be found [here](https://brittanychiang.com)

 ## Forking This Repo 🚨

 During the development of this project, some people have asked me if they could use this code for their own websites.
-The answer was always "yes", as long as it was some attribition.
+The answer was always "yes", as long as it was some attribution.
 For business projects or otherwise something greater than just a personal project, that is not always the case.
 Thus, if in doubt, please don't think twice about asking me.

 I most certainly value keeping this site open source, but as you all know, plagiarism is bad.
 Therefore, if you want to use this code to your website or as the baseline to a personal project, all I ask is to not claim this effort as your own.